DominoKit/domino-mvp/documentation/presenters.md

     ```

-and they will inherits what ever settings from the parent class annotations.
+and they will inherit what ever settings from the parent class annotations.